 Program Mission

-The mission of the MLIS program is to prepare socially responsible graduates for fulfilling careers characterized by ethical practice, professional values, analytical skills, leadership and lifelong learning.
+The mission of the MLIS program is to prepare collaborative and socially responsible graduates for innovative library and information careers characterized by ethical practice, professional values, analytical skills, leadership, and lifelong learning.

 Program Vision

-The vision of the MLIS program is to contribute knowledge and advance theory by working from cognitive, social, behavioral, cultural and technological perspectives; fostering interdisciplinary collaborations; cultivating an appreciation for the role of information in society; and modeling a climate of intellectual engagement, openness, integrity and with respect toward the communities they serve.
+The vision of the MLIS program is to contribute knowledge and advance theory and practice by working from cognitive, social, behavioral, cultural, structural, and technological perspectives; fostering interdisciplinary collaboration; cultivating an appreciation for the role of information in society toward a common good; and modeling a climate of intellectual equity, engagement, access, openness, integrity, and respect.

 Strategic Goals & Objectives